best-crop/.github/profile/README.md

 - NORDIC  SEED AS Denmark

 This GitHub repository will host all code and analysis code that is developed under BEST-CROP which we will release under an Apache 2.0 licence.

+## Germinate Data Templates

+Germinate Data Templates for easy data import into the [Germinate](https://ics.hutton.ac.uk/get-germinate) plant genetic resources database are available at: https://github.com/germinateplatform/germinate-data-templates.

+## Germinate Training Material

+Training material on the use of Germinate and its data templates is available at https://germinateplatform.github.io/germinate-training/.